RWKV-X: A Linear Complexity Hybrid Language Model: Experiments

 \subsection{Long Context Evaluation}

 To better understand the long-context capabilities of RWKV-X, we conduct a case study using the Single Needle-In-A-Haystack (S-NIAH) benchmark suite from RULER~\citep{hsieh2024rulerwhatsrealcontext}, where a key-value pair is embedded within a long context and the model is required to retrieve the value when given the corresponding key.
-The results are summarized in Table~\ref{tab:S-NIAH}.
+The results are summarized in Table~\ref{tab:S-NIAH}, with some values sourced from the Gated DeltaNet paper~\cite{yang2024gated}.